mathwo/mathwo.github.io/_posts/2021-02-02-geometry-problems.md

 ![image-20210203104841231](/assets/images/2021-02/image-20210203104841231.png){:class="image--x2l"}

-In Barycentic Coordinate system, we have the coordinates for points $H, I$ and $M$ as:
+In Barycentric Coordinate system, we have the coordinates for points $H, I$ and $M$ as:

 $M=(0, \dfrac{1}{2}, \dfrac{1}{2}), I=(a,b,c), H=(tanA, tanB, tanC)$